EyasuTeshome/shifttracker/job-search/intro-to-job-searching.md

 ### How will I track my progress while job searching?

 While you are job searching, you will still attend your full-time Microverse schedule.
-However, there will be more
+However, you will be tracking your progress with specific metrics related with your job searching activities, instead of your progress through the curriculum.

 **Guiding questions:**